Jethro Sheeran: Career

 On July 19, 2024, Azerbaijani-Russian pop star and entrepreneur EMIN collaborated with Sheeran to release two dance remixes of the song "Beautiful Tonight".

-On March 18, 2025, the single "Rising Star," featuring artists Young Thug, Chris Brown, Snoop Dogg, and Future, was released.

 His 2017 project, Tropical House – Cruises to Jamaica, which featured Damian Marley, Sean Paul, Sean Kingston, Lee "Scratch" Perry, and Stephen Marley, reached No. 1 on the US Billboard Reggae chart, maintaining that position for five consecutive weeks and remaining within the top five for an additional 15 weeks.

-The album Sunshine and Rain (2023), produced by African producer Herbert Skillz, featured the lead single "Raise Em Up" (with Ed Sheeran), which debuted at No. 1 on the UK iTunes chart and amassed over two million streams within its first week.
+The album Sunshine and Rain (2023), produced by African producer Herbert Skillz, featured the lead single "Raise Em Up" (with Ed Sheeran).

-In March 2025, his single "All Starz" — featuring DaBaby, Pusha T, The Game, and Snoop Dogg — charted worldwide.

-Personal life

-Alonestar is a first cousin of Ed Sheeran.

 Awards

 Alonestar won the Exposure Music Awards for Best Urban Song and Best Male Artist in 2019.